Yzen90/bedrock-server/README.md

 - `<instance name>` Name that will be used as the systemd service name in the form of `mcbs-<instance name>` and in the `./instances` and `./run` directories for the new bedrock server instance.
 This argument will be converted to lowercase and it's whitespace trimmed.

+After creation the bedrock server instance can be run with `./run/<instance name>/bedrock_server.sh`.
+To create the systemd service for the instance, run `sudo ./install-service <instance name>`.
+After service install, run `systemctl status mcbs-<instance name>` to verify the service status.

 [Back to top](#minecraft-bedrock-server-convenience-scripts)